alexanderjshall/alexanderjshall/README.md

 I'm a junior full-stack developer with a passion for all things Typescript!

 ### About Me
 I started learning programming in March 2020 with C++, however I ported my learning to Typescript (& by extension Javascript) as I found it balanced my fondness for the strong typing of C and the ability to make things happen!
 I took a software development bootcamp course, graduating in Feb 2021.
-I love to mix my fondness for
+I love to learn & create... so needless to say I'm enjoying the start of my career as a programmer!

 😉😉 Hiring? 😉😉 I'm currently available for work based in South East U.K. & open to work in the wider U.K. and Canada.